 Installation of Bearing Flush Plugs:

-19 Install two 1/8" NPT plugs (9) into the rear housing (2).
+Install two 1/8" NPT plugs (9) into the rear housing (2).
+This completes the pump cartridge assembly.

 NOTE: Prior to installation, apply Teflon tape or pipe lubricant to the threads of the plugs, to prevent leakage and galling.